 - The lump sum for doctoral theses and habilitations has been fixed at CHF 8000; if this lump sum is not sufficient to cover the publication costs, additional support may be requested.

-Open access contributions such as conference proceedings, commerative publications, new editions without additional research results, translations or collector’s editions are excluded.
+Open access costs for journal special issues, conference proceedings, commerative publications, new editions without additional research results, translations or collector’s editions are excluded.

 If open access publication is not an option for legal reasons, the researchers must apply for exemption.

 This SNSF regulation can be found at https://oa100.snf.ch/de/foerderung/ and http://www.snf.ch/de/foerderung/dokumente-downloads/Seiten/default.aspx#Rechtsgrundlagen (accessed February 2019).